jina-ai/jina/.github/2.0/cookbooks/Daemon.md

+# JinaD (Daemon)

+JinaD is a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) for deploying and managing Jina on remote via a RESTful interface.
+It allows users to create/update/delete Flows and Executors on remote hosts.
+It achieves isolation of deployments by defining a `workspace` for each Jina object, hence allowing a multi-tenant setup with parallel Flows on the same host.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 Table of Contents